Silkie chickens: facts, raising and care - a complete guide.

 - Make a judgement about the breeder.
 Someone who is producing good, healthy birds will talk enthusiastically – even passionately – about them.

-- Never buy from websites such as e-bay or Craigslist.
+- Avoid websites such as e-bay or Craigslist.
 There are

 some genuine sellers there, but more who will sell you infertile eggs or